-Workshop Comments: With the reliance on the 2018 Broward County Affordable Housing needs Assessmen Connected With a considered with this policy, it is unclear, given the significant gaps that have been identified in the referenced report, what will be considered "a sufficient supply of affordable housing".
+Workshop Comments: With the reliance on the 2018 Broward County Affordable Housing needs Assessmen Considered to With a craw provide in the referenced with this policy, it is unclear, given the significant gaps that have been identified in the referenced report, what will be considered "a sufficient supply of affordable housing".
 County staff should provide further guidance on this matter prior to adoption.